Current models

 About the awards and ratings

-• To qualify for 2024 Top Safety Pick, a vehicle must earn good ratings in the small overlap front, original moderate overlap front and updated side tests.
-Acceptable or good headlights must come standard across all trim levels, and the vehicle must earn an acceptable or good rating in the pedestrian front crash prevention test.
+To qualify for 2026 Top Safety Pick, a vehicle needs good ratings in the small overlap front, moderate overlap front and side tests as well as acceptable- or good-rated headlights across all trim levels.
+In addition, there must be a standard front crash prevention system that earns an acceptable or good rating in the pedestrian test.
+If optional front crash prevention systems are offered, they must also earn an acceptable or good rating.

-• The moderate overlap front rating is based on a 40 mph crash test in which 40% of the vehicle’s width strikes a deformable barrier.
-In the original test, one dummy is seated in the driver seat, while the updated test also includes a second dummy seated behind the driver.
+The moderate overlap front rating is based on a 40 mph crash test in which 40% of the vehicle’s width strikes a deformable barrier.
+One dummy is seated in the driver seat, and one is seated behind the driver.

-• The original side rating is based on a crash test in which an SUV-like barrier strikes the driver side of the vehicle at 31 mph.
-The updated side rating is based on the same type of crash at 37 mph with a heavier barrier.
+The side rating is based on a crash test in which an SUV-like rig strikes the driver side of the vehicle at 37 mph.

 Small overlap front and moderate overlap front ratings should be compared only among vehicles of similar weight.
 The other ratings listed here can be compared across vehicle categories.